AntonioRBLX/UI-Libs/FPSLibrary/README.md

 	TipDuration = 5;
 	ButtonColor = Color3.fromRGB(97,97,97); -- Color of the element
-	SectionParent = nil; -- The SectionTab the element is parented to Callback = function() -- The function that is called after button is pressed print("Button Clicked!")
+	SectionParent = nil; -- The SectionTab the element is parented to Callback = function() -- The function that is called after button is activated print("Button Clicked!")
 	end
 })